JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_8.md

 - (b) The resulting offspring is not the equal of the trinitizing Deities.
 - (c) The Paradise Deities can engage in an unlimited number of such trinitizing actions.
 [UB 22:7.3](/en/The_Urantia_Book/22#p7_3)

 We offer the opinion that "unlimited trinitization" is the transformative technique involved in the origin of the unrevealed Deity-trinitized Sons.
-(243.2, 5) 22:0.2, 5
+[UB 22:0.2,5](/en/The_Urantia_Book/22#p0_2)

 _"Trinitize" used loosely as a synonym for "create."_ The Papers tell us that Trinity-origin beings and trinitized beings are not the same.
 [UB 13:2.3](/en/The_Urantia_Book/13#p2_3) But this statement is made by a Perfector of Wisdom in explaining why he does not regard Vicegerington as his home. (ibid) Regardless, the word "trinitized" is used in reference to the appearance of the Trinity-origin beings, as in the statement, "The Ancients of Days were all trinitized at the same time."
 [UB 18:3.4](/en/The_Urantia_Book/18#p3_4) To cite another instance involving the same group: the full name of the Secrets of Supremacy is the "Trinitized Secrets of Supremacy."
 [UB 18:1.1](/en/The_Urantia_Book/18#p1_1) Now, these Secrets of Supremacy are the first order [UB 18:0.2](/en/The_Urantia_Book/18#p0_2), and the Ancients of Days are the third order [UB 18:0.4](/en/The_Urantia_Book/18#p0_4) of the Supreme Trinity Personalities — and this group is spoken of as being "created."
 [UB 18:0.1](/en/The_Urantia_Book/18#p0_1) We offer the opinion that the word "trinitize" is sometimes broadly used to designate a certain type of creative act, or the equivalent of such a creative act, by any two of the Paradise Deities, or by all three — either functioning as three Deity-persons or as the Trinity.